jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 that performs model training and model validation, and use Hyperopt to optimize the hyperparamters.

-Scikit-learn includes many algorithms for classification (classifiers), as well as many algorithms for preprocessing data into the vectors expected by classification algorithms.
+Scikit-Learn includes many algorithms for classification (classifiers), as well as many algorithms for preprocessing data into the vectors expected by classification algorithms.
 Classifiers include for example, K-Neighbors, SVM, and RF algorithms.